TheMonk2121/ai-dev-tasks/003_process-task-list.md

 ### Core Process
 1. **Load Context**
    - Read task list from markdown file
+   - If no PRD was generated, log: "No PRD found for B-xxx; ingesting backlog metadata instead"
    - Load `.ai_state.json` if present (file list, commit hash, test results)
    - Consider backlog priorities for task selection when multiple tasks are available
    - Parse backlog table for status and dependency information